onzag/itemize/docs/server-env-variables.md

 - A logger transport get added to console
 - Config files for development mode are used

-### staging

-The staging mode runs the application into production mode basically with one exception

-- Config files for staging are used
-- There's no logging transport in console
-- SQL queries are not logged

 ### production

 The production mode runs the server in the production mode